TheLordOfCat/RotationWalk/README.md

 _single - symulates walk up to a given level
 _seq - symulates walk up to a given level and saves each it into a folder rotation_walk.py - libarary with functions

+## Important notice
+The code has been written only with intention of dipalying the rotation walk.
+Code causes errors if more complex research is conducted.
+It is adviced to rewrite the library for more accurate computing.